denniskupec/csgo-loungescripts/README.md

 # csgo-loungescripts
-:moneybag: Userscripts to make CSGOLounge less painful to use.
+Userscripts to make CSGOLounge less painful to use.

+Tested with Tampermonkey on Chrome.

+*Why not use LoungeDestroyer?*
+~30 lines of JavaScript versus a browser extension